LasseD/svg2ldraw/README.md

 2. Adjust colors after the automatic selection has done its best.

-3. Download the LDraw file
+3. Download the LDraw file.

 ## License